dotlang/language/basics.md

 4. You can use destruction to access unnamed fields inside a struct.
 5. You can add a function after definition of a struct type by `fn{...}` notation.
 This will be executed on each instantiation of that type and can be used for logging or validation purposes.
 6. Optional fields: When creating a value of struct type and don't specify value for fields which can be `nothing`, they will be set to `nothing`.
+7. Edit: You can create a new struct value based on one or more existing values.
+This will merge them all (`nothing`s will be overwritten with any existing value for the same field).
+(Example A).

 **Examples**